Skip to main content

 • Your Claude plan may not support custom connectors, or your workspace permissions may not allow adding them.

-• If you're in a managed workspace, ask your Claude admin to enable connectors and/or add DataDoe on your behalf.
+• If you are in a managed workspace, ask your Claude admin to enable connectors or add DataDoe on your behalf.

 • Disable strict tracking protection or browser extensions that block third-party cookies.

-• Retry in a clean/incognito window to rule out extension issues.
+• Retry in a private window to rule out extension issues.

 Claude says "not authorized" or DataDoe returns an auth error